Admissions and Application

 The Admissions Committee looks forward to reviewing your application.
 Please ensure that you submit a complete application with all items listed below.
 Applications that are missing any of the following items cannot be considered for an admissions decision.

 Applications are processed and reviewed on a rolling basis.
 Applications will be accepted up to one month before the start of classes for that particular semester (fall, spring, summer).
-Fall 2018 will be the first semester for which applicants will be accepted.

-I. Complete the Duquesne University application for graduate study.
+- Complete the Duquesne University application for graduate study.
 There is no fee required to submit your application.

-VI.
 INTERNTIONAL STUDENTS ONLY - Your application package must also contain the following: